zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 changes made by other users over WebSockets and update pieces of a page after a form submission without requiring a full page load.

-Rails provides HTML and server-side helpers to simplify the use of Turbo Streams through the [turbo-rails](https://github.com/hotwired/turbo-rails) gem.
+Zoisite provides HTML and server-side helpers to simplify the use of Turbo Streams through the [turbo-rails](https://github.com/hotwired/turbo-rails) gem.

 Using this gem, you can render Turbo Streams from a controller action: